MelissaDTH/marketplace-webshop/README.md

 ## :construction: Still under construction :construction:

- * Logged in customers can not add a product or comment yet
+ * Logged in customers can not add a comment yet
  * Let the footer stick to the bottom!
+ * Showcase risk properly

 ## Project set-up
 <i>Type in your terminal inside the project directory</i>